Cleaning and greening the environment

 • Where next for animal welfare standards in British agriculture?

-• Decarbonising transport to hit the carbon emissions target
+• Decarbonising transport to reduce emissions and air pollution

 • Energy tariffs - will the Government price cap help or hinder UK households from getting a better deal?

-I lived in London for many years and while there I set up and ran my own environmental community group, organising 20 events which cleaned and greened the local environment.
+Closer to home I have also run my own environmental community group, organising 20 events which cleaned and greened the local environment.
 This included river clean-ups, litter picks, converting abandoned land into new green space and building a community allotment.

-Now in Kent, I'm an active member of RSPB, where we have many fantastic wildlife reserves helping protect the natural environment of this beautiful county.
+I'm an active member of Kent Wildlife Trust and the RSPB, fortunate to have so many fantastic wildlife reserves helping protect the natural environment of this beautiful county.